+[Option1 when premarital debts are treated as separate debts:]

-’s pre-existing debts or obligations as set forth in Exhibit A will continue to be sole responsibility. will not assume or become responsible for the debts or obligations due to the marriage without written consent. will indemnify if a debt or obligation is asserted as a claim or demand against ’s property and will be responsible for all related expenses including attorney’s fees.’s pre-existing debts or obligations as set forth in Exhibit B will continue to be sole responsibility. will not assume or become responsible for the debts or obligations due to the marriage without written consent. will indemnify if a debt or obligation is asserted as a claim or demand against ’s property and will be responsible for all related expenses including attorney’s fees.
+Name1’s pre-existing debts or obligations as set forth in Exhibit A will continue to be Name1’s sole responsibility.
+Name2 will not assume or become responsible for the debts or obligations due to the marriage without Name2’s written consent.
+Name1 will indemnify Name2 if a debt or obligation is asserted as a claim or demand against Name2’s property and Name1 will be responsible for all related expenses including attorney’s fees.

+Name2’s pre-existing debts or obligations as set forth in Exhibit B will continue to be Name2’s sole responsibility.
+Name1 will not assume or become responsible for the debts or obligations due to the marriage without Name1’s written consent.
+Name2 will indemnify Name1 if a debt or obligation is asserted as a claim or demand against Name1’s property and Name2 will be responsible for all related expenses including attorney’s fees.